Menu

 Which of Iceland’s hot springs and geothermal pools would you like to visit on your Iceland vacation?
 With so many waiting for you, you’re spoilt for choice!

-If you want to leave the work of planning your Iceland itinerary to someone else, just ask Nordic Visitor.
+If you want to leave the work of planning your itinerary to someone else, travel with Nordic Visitor.
 Our Iceland travel experts are based in Reykjavík and know all the best attractions and hidden gems.
-They’ll craft your perfect tour and give suggestions for the top hot pools you could experience on your journey.
+They’ll craft your perfect tour and suggest the top hot pools you could experience on your journey.

 Whether you’d like to take a self-drive tour, privately guided trip, small group package or multi-day vacation, they’ll plan it all for you.
-Meanwhile you can sit back, relax, and look forward to all the hot springs you’re going to visit.
+Meanwhile, you can sit back, relax, and look forward to all the hot springs you will visit.

 Get in touch with the Iceland experts to come one step closer to your dream getaway.